VertebrateResequencing/wr/.docs/dep-granularity/scale-gate.md

 `managerStatusCmd` has two branches, and the gate only exercises one of them.
-With a pid file present it calls `connect(managerConnectTimeout)`, and `connect` reads the token file first and `die()`s when it is missing - before `reportManagerStartupStatus()` is ever reached.
+With a pid file present it calls `connect(managerConnectTimeout)`, and `connect` reads the token file first and `die()`s when it is missing.
 E1 moved the token write to publication, so during the startup window there is no token file unless a previous run left one, and `wr manager stop` deletes it on a clean stop (`cmd/manager.go` `deleteToken`).

+That branch used to end with a `reportManagerStartupStatus()` call, which could never run: `connect` either returns a client or `die()`s, so the only way past it was a `(nil, nil)` from `jobqueue.Connect`, which has no such return.
+It has been deleted, leaving the branch exactly as it stood before the E-series, and a comment in its place saying why it must not be replaced.

 So `wr manager stop` followed by `wr manager start` on a database that takes a while to recover leaves `wr manager status` answering, for the whole window: